 Calibration Errors that Often Occur When Measuring

 Unfortunately, in the calibration of the pH meter itself, there are just measurement errors that can occur.
-This error also occurs due to various factors, in terms of humans who measure, defects in the tools used, to calibration errors.
+This error also occurs due to various factors, in terms of personal who measure, defects in the tools used, to calibration errors.
 What is a calibration error?

 Calibration error is an error caused by incorrect grading of the scale when making or performing calibration (standardization).
 With this error, it can appear an error in reading the measurement results, can be bigger or smaller than they should.
 In addition to the calibration errors that are included in the systematic errors section, there are also two other major errors namely general errors and random errors.